-We don’t want you to use BlankSlate, as in someone else’ theme or OUR theme.
-We want you to take that theme (or any of the themes), change it to the name of the project that you’re working on and build something custom, actually create your very own themes and unique websites.
+We don’t want you to use BlankSlate, as in someone else’s theme or our theme.
+We want you to take that theme (or any of the themes), change it to the name of the project that you’re working on, and build something custom, actually create your very own themes and unique websites.
 Themes are merely tools to help you on your web design projects, they shouldn’t be part of the project.

 Put Your Name on It